A Strong AML Program Matters

 Money laundering and manipulative trading continue to be a regulatory focus.
-As part of our podcast series talking about FINRA’s Examination and Risk Monitoring Program report, our experts dive into the Financial Crimes portion of the report around Anti-Money Laundering (AML) programs and manipulative trading.
-In this episode of the Oyster Stew podcast you’ll learn about tailoring your AML program to fit your firm’s business lines and why correctly performing risk monitoring, including having a risk assessment, is an essential part of your AML and Compliance programs.
+As part of our podcast series talking about FINRA’s Examination and Risk Monitoring Program report, our experts dive into the Financial Crimes portion of the report around Anti-Money Laundering (AML) programs and manipulative trading

 Part of successfully detecting and preventing money laundering and terrorist financing comes from having a modernized compliance program.
 The right compliance software ensures that your team consistently follows your firm’s procedures to AML risks.
 When you implement Oyster Solutions compliance software, you will know your policies and procedures are being followed and enforced through automated workflows.
 Oyster Solutions also provides a tailored risk assessment, so you know where your highest risks are and can prioritize where to focus your team.
+A comprehensive AML risk assessment is crucial for financial institutions to make informed decisions, strengthen controls, and allocate resources efficiently.
+This process involves identifying potential vulnerabilities, assessing the customer base, and evaluating transaction patterns.

 Transcript